rbuchberger/jekyll_icon_list/README.md

 It's a jekyll tag that lets you build unordered lists of items that follow the "Icon + label" format.

-Write a tag like this:
+Write this:
 ```
 {% icon_list rails bootstrap heroku aws %}
 ```

-Add some icons, configuration, and a little CSS, and you get something like this:
+Add some icons, configuration, and a little CSS, get something like this:

 ![imgur screenshot]( https://i.imgur.com/9m6qCRB.png )